observerly/skysolve/README.md

 - [Twirl](https://github.com/lgrcia/twirl) - Modern, astrometric plate solving package for Python.
 - [The GAIA DR3 Catalog](https://www.cosmos.esa.int/web/gaia/dr3) - The most accurate and precise sky source catalog in existence.
 - [The Sloan Digital Sky Survey](https://www.sdss.org/) - The most comprehensive digital sky survey in existence.
+- [HEALPix](https://healpix.sourceforge.io/) - The Hierarchical Equal Area isoLatitude Pixelization of the sphere, without which, indexing of the night sky would not be possible.

 ### Standing On The Shoulders Of Giants